-We expect to continue to transport students in school vehicles during the 2022-23 school year.
-Depending on the state of the pandemic, students and staff may (or may not) be required to wear face masks in vehicles.
-Further, in order to ride in our vehicles, students must follow policies that help everyone stay safe while driving, like staying in their seats, buckling up, keeping voices at a reasonable volume, etc.
+We expect to continue to transport students in school vehicles during the 2025-2026 school year.
+In order to ride in our vehicles, students must follow policies that help everyone stay safe while driving, like staying in their seats, buckling up, keeping voices at a reasonable volume, etc.